jesusaosuna08/Data-Analytics-SQL-/README.md

 # Uploads and skills they show:
-"RankWindowFunction" --> Use of rank window function using both ORDER BY and PARTITION BY clauses, aliasing, and sorting the results with ORDER BY
+"RankWindowFunction" --> Use of rank window function using both the ORDER BY and PARTITION BY clause, aliasing, and sorting the results with ORDER BY